Harriette Woods Baker: Career

 Most of Baker's books were tales for Sunday-school and general reading.
 They attained great popularity, and several were republished in England, and were translated into German, French and Bohemian.
 Included in the list are the Silver Lake, Golden Spring, Brookside, as well as the "Tim" series and the "Leslie" stories.
-Tim: The Scissors Grinder, was her most popular book, and (in the form of a cheap reprint) was sold or given away by thousands in England.
+Tim: The Scissors Grinder was her most popular book, and (in the form of a cheap reprint) was sold or given away by thousands in England.
 Some of these were published over the pseudonyms "Mrs. Madeline Leslie" and "Aunt Hattie".
 Others, such as The Courtesies of Wedded Life (1855; new ed., 1869), and Cora and the Doctor, were published anonymously.

 In late years, a new generation appeared, which was somewhat out of touch with the spirit of Baker's writings.
-She was well known in the older literary circle of this country.
+She was well known in the older literary circle of the US.
 Her literary tastes and keen zest for the study of human character and action remained with her even in later years.
 Possessing the Macaulayan faculty of plucking the very heart out of a book in a space of time that for others would hardly more than suffice for turning its pages, she found in reading an unfailing delight.
 She was reading Victor Hugo's novels this week at the rate of a book a day, and on the evening previous to her death held an animated conversation with her son, Dr. Charles E. Baker, about one of the characters in Les Misérables.